 Here at YM360, we PARTNER PURPOSEFULLY... and there is no one we think more highly of than Compassion International.
 The impact they have around the globe with over 1.7 million kids and their families is amazing... and the best thing is they unashamedly do it in Jesus' name.

 Many of our team not only sponsor children, but have had the chance to meet them and we can testify first hand the impact of sponsorship with Compassion is significant.
-Watch Richmond's story below and hear how his sponsor changed his life forever.
+Watch David and Webstar's stories below and hear how their sponsors changed their lives forever.

 You can make a difference through child sponsorship!
 Get connected one-on-one to a child waiting to be sponsored or be Proverbs 31:8 for children in need and use your voice and influence to connect them with a sponsor.